Digital Page Frames

 A fun digital product I like to use are digital overlays.
 A digital overlay is similar to transparencies in paper scrabooking.
 They typically look like a large frame or border so part of the image is transparent.
-You can print them directly onto your layout or onto inkjet transparencies to be used on top of you layout.
+You can print them directly onto your layout or onto inkjet transparencies to be used on top of your layout.

 Here's my layout: